 5. Bob Hayes

 “Bullet Bob” continues to live up to his nickname.
 In the 1964 Games in Tokyo, Hayes managed to secure the gold (and tie the world record) in the 100 meters while wearing borrowed spikes and running in the slowest lane.
 His unofficial 8.6-second performance in the 4X100 relay prompted the Los Angeles Times to 20 years later dub it the “most astonishing sprint of all time.”
 Hayes’ 10.0 showing in the 100 would have been enough to nab a seventh-place spot among the likes of latter-day legends Bolt, Richard Thompson and Walter Dix and Asafa Powell at the 2008 Beijing Games.
 Hayes later went on to a Hall of Fame football career with the Dallas Cowboys, revolutionizing the game with his blazing speed.
-(Note on video: This is astoundingly crisp footage from an event that took place almost a half-century ago.
-The video is subtitled, but all you need to watch is the first 10 seconds to gain an appreciation for Hayes’ brilliance.)
+(Note on video: This is astoundingly crisp footage from events that took place a half-century ago.
+To fully appreciate Hayes’ brilliance, fast forward to the 2:50 mark and watch him blow by the rest of the field.)

 4. Wilma Rudolph